echoprotocol/echowiki/technologies/sidechains/whitepaper/sidechains-whitepaper.md

 1. When the event of new address creation is emitted by the main smart contract, each of the committee members receives this event and sends `sidechain_eth_approve_address_operation` into the Echo network.
 After the address is approved by the committee it is added to the list of observed addresses.
 1. When the deposit is transferred to the created address and the transfer event is emitted by the main smart contract, each of the committee members creates and sends `sidechain_eth_deposit_operation` into the Echo network with the transaction details.
+1. In 24 hours each of the committee members creates and sends `sidechain_eth_send_deposit_operation` which approves the deposit.
 1. After the operation is approved by committee, eETH-s are issued to the user account and `sidechain_issue_operation` is applied.

 eETH to ETH conversion takes place in 4 stages:

-1. Withdrawal operation is withdrawing the eETH-s from the users account by notifying each committee member to send the transaction into Ethereum network by invoking the corresponding method of the main smart contract.
+1. Withdrawal operation is withdrawing the eETH-s from the users account and is creating pending withdrawal object in the Echo chain.
+1. 24 hours after the withdrawal operation is sent by the user, each committee member is sending `sidechain_eth_send_withdraw_operation`.
+After the operation is approved, each committee member is sending transaction into Ethereum network by invoking the withdraw method of the main smart contract.
 1. After the withdrawal is approved on the smart contract side, the Ethers are transferred to the specified account and the appropriate event is emitted.
 1. Each committee member sends `sidechain_eth_approve_withdraw_operation` into the Echo network after receiving this event.
 1. After the operation is approved by committee, the withdrawal is marked as processed and `sidechain_burn_operation` is applied.